openafsfoundation/openafsfoundation.org/support/index.md

 </form>
 <p></p>

-### Equipment ###
+### Donate Equipment ###

-OpenAFS sometimes can make use of donated machines to be used for building OpenAFS on various platforms, or other infrastructure needs.
-If you wish to send the OpenAFS Foundation physical hardware, or if you wish to just allow OpenAFS developers to access a server that you host, please [contact us]({{ site.baseurl }}/contact/).
+At times, OpenAFS utilizes donated machines to be re-used for building OpenAFS on various platforms, or for other infrastructure needs.
+You may wish to send the OpenAFS Foundation physical hardware, or you may consider simply allowing OpenAFS developers to access a server that you host; either way, if you can spare any hardware resources, please [contact us]({{ site.baseurl }}/contact/).

 ### Volunteer ###